-The MC keeps track of Prevent and Allow commands from multiple initiators and will not allow the doors to be opened until it receives an Allow command from every initiator that sent a Prevent command.
+The MC keeps track of Prevent and Allow commands from multiple initiators and will not allow the I/O port to be extended until it receives an Allow command from every initiator that sent a Prevent command.

-If an initiator sends a Prevent command, while the MC is reserved for another initiator, the MC will return a RESERVATION CONFLICT error to the initiator sending the Prevent command.
+If an initiator sends a Prevent command and the MC is reserved by another initiator, the MC will return a RESERVATION CONFLICT error to the initiator sending the Prevent command.
 However, the MC will always accept an Allow command without regard to reservation status.